• Home

 Getting Through This Difficult Time Together

-Having to euthanize your beloved dog can be difficult for you as well as your child.
+Having to euthanise your beloved dog can be difficult for you as well as your child.
 Understand they may react and behave differently.
 Young children do not yet know how to control their emotions.

 Be mindful of that and give them a bit of slack, and most importantly, take the time to give them and yourself plenty of comfort and love.